 Google usually filters out stop words, like ‘a’, ‘the’, ‘of’ and ‘for’, from search queries, and this is why the Yoast SEO plugin used to advise you not to use stop words in your focus keyword (and choose a focus keyword that doesn’t use stop words instead).
 But that changed in Yoast SEO 3.1, so stop words …Read: "Should you use stop words in your focus keywords?"

 Earlier, I wrote a post about the use of long tail keywords.
 Focusing on long tail keywords could be a good strategy, especially when trying to rank in a highly competitive market.
 But how do you decide on which (long tail) keywords you want to rank?
 This post will give you some handy tips and keyword …Read: "Keyword research tools: which ones to use?"

 Google Search Console has a feature called Search Analytics that is really helpful for webmasters.
 This post explains why you’d want to use Search Analytics, what it can help you find and what type of data it has.
-On May 5th 2015, Google confirmed what we’ve been anticipating for years: mobile search has overtaken desktop search.
-On their …Read: "Search Analytics in Google Search Console"
+NOTE: This post is about an older version of Google Search Console, and some of the tools and charts referenced …Read: "Search Analytics in Google Search Console"